All Episodes

 This is why I love this term lifestyle medicine.

-You know, as Bobby Kennedy was saying on the recording before I got onto your show, he was saying that the Danish company that owns the pharmaceutical manufacturer for Zempic doesn't even allow Zempic to be used as a first line of defense for obesity for type 2 diabetes.
+You know, as Bobby Kennedy was saying on the recording before I got onto your show, he was saying that the Danish company that owns the pharmaceutical manufacturer for Zempic doesn't even allow Zempic to be used as a first line of defense for obesity, for type 2 diabetes.

 They recommend first dietary and lifestyle changes.

-And we got away from that.
+And we've got away from that.

-And I think if we just restored that faith back in ourselves that we could make lifestyle choices that would dramatically change the trajectory of our life.
+And I think if we just restored that faith back in ourselves, that we could make lifestyle choices that would dramatically change the trajectory of our life.

-Not just add to our lifespan how many more years we have left on earth but add to our health span.
+Not just add to our lifespan, how many more years we have left on earth, but add to our health span.

 They stopped living in their 70s.

-And there's a difference between being alive and living and that difference has to do with the choices that we make every day that we're in control of that don't have to do with chemicals, synthetics and pharmaceuticals.
+And that difference has to do with the choices that we make every day that we're in control of that don't have to do with chemicals, synthetics, and pharmaceuticals.

 They have to do with a whole food diet.

-They have to do with mobility they have to do with finding a sense of purpose and community in your life and so if we would get back to these uh very basic God given virtues you would see the entire trajectory of this country changed from a health perspective.
+And so if we would get back to these very basic God-given virtues, you would see the entire trajectory of this country change from a health perspective.

-But you recommend very specific things that everybody go out and get some sunlight every day or red light therapy and everybody take you you think a cold plunge you know gets rid of inflammation and even though it's a little bit painful and hard to get used to and I've done it my kids do it a lot more than I do.
+But you recommend very specific things that everybody go out and get some sunlight every day or red light therapy and everybody take, you think a cold plunge, you know, gets rid of inflammation.

-I have not adopted it the way you have and if if you just and you build up a little bit of muscle and you you you get your weight within a a reasonable you know you get to a reasonable weight or a healthy weight and and you just change your food I mean Jilly Michaels is forcing me now to eat organic grass fed beef instead of the beef that I was eating and I will tell you it's a discernible difference.
+And if you just, and you build up a little bit of muscle and you get your weight within a reasonable, you know, you get to a reasonable weight or a healthy weight and you just change your food.

-All right, we'll take a break.
+We'll take a break.

-I went to the Steak and Shake with RFK Jr.
+I went to the steak and shake with RFK Jr.

 We had a long discussion.